uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 ****
 ![](images/weatherpie.png)

-**Figure13: Bike-share usage under 7 weather conditions**
+**Figure9: Bike-share usage under 7 weather conditions**

 This pie chart shows the how users utilize the bike sharing system in different weather conditions.
 Basically, when the weather is good, people tend to utilize the bike sharing system more often, which is easy to understand.
 In London, raining doesn't bother this city that much since Londoners have developed a certain life style or fashion to accommodate their unique weather condition.
 This phenomenon can also be spotted right here,since there is not a huge difference in usage between "cloudy", "light rain" and "thunderstorm".

+****
 #### 2.2.2 Micro trends (Individual behaviors varying with bike stop locations)

-In this section, we look at how different factors affect the average usage per hour in 2015-2016.
+In the previous section, we have come up with some speculations, such as:

+  During weekdays, usage during rush hours are often higher than non-peak hours.
+  Usage in weekdays are often higher than weekends.
+  Usage in warmer days are often higher than colder days.

+But as we move closer the the actual stop-by-stop prediction, we need to understand how the location and the characteristc of each stop changes how the large trends' impact on those stops.
+The main dataset (1.1.1 London.csv) provides a chance to look extremely closely to certain stops in certain time spans, for us to verify out speculations, or to discover new revealations.

+**Figure10: Bike-share stops in London area**

+In the dataset there are 802 stops, as shown in the figure above.
+We will be looking at two stops:

+  Triangle Car Park, Hyde Park : Located right in the middle of the famous tourist attraction Hyde Park.
+  Queen Street 1, Bank : Located in the central of business districts.

+And we will see how different conditions affect them respectively.

-## Predictive Modeling
+### 2.3 Predictive Modeling